12 Growing Global eCommerce Marketplaces to Consider in 2020

 If you’re specifically looking to break into the Chinese market, VIP.com could be for you.
 With around 60 million shoppers and 20k brands, VIP.com allows international sellers to sell their products on this marketplace using their Flash deals focus.

 If you’re looking to sell in China you will need to make sure you have registered your trademark with the Chinese Trademark Office and that your products comply with regulations.
 We advise partnering up with local fulfillment and logistics companies to help with other regulations.
-Such as Sanitary and Chinese State Food and Drug Administration (SFDA) certification.
+Such as Sanitary and the Chinese State Food and Drug Administration (SFDA) certification.

 12. Wish (North America and Europe)